amdelamar/pm-theme/README.md

     --theme7: #fefefe;
 }
 ```
-Just overwrite these colors with your favorites, or generate a pretty palette from https://coolors.co/
+Take one of the themes below and overwrite these colors with your own.
+You can generate a pretty color palette from https://coolors.co/

 ---